DiffCloth: Differentiable Cloth Simulation with Dry Frictional Contact: Introduction

-We demonstrate the efficacy of our simulator in various applications, including system identification of material parameters from the cloth data captured in the real world, inverse design of garments for computer animation, and planning of robotic manipulators in robot-assisted dressing.
-Many of these applications would either be impossible or require a much longer time with existing methods.
-With the extra gradient information from our differentiable simulator, we unlock gradient-based optimizers to solve these problems with a much higher sample efficiency than traditional gradient-free methods such as evolutionary strategies (ES) or reinforcement learning (RL).
+We demonstrate the efficacy of our simulator in various applications, including system identification of frictional coefficients in cloth simulation, inverse garment design for computer animation, and motion planning of robotic manipulators in robot-assisted dressing.
+Many of these applications would either be impossible or require a much longer time to solve with existing methods.
+With the extra gradient information from our differentiable simulator, we unlock gradient-based optimizers to solve these problems with a much higher sample efficiency than traditional gradient-free methods.

-To summarize, our paper contributes the following: \begin{enumerate} \item We develop a differentiable cloth simulator that supports gradients with dry frictional contacts based on a state-of-the-art cloth simulation method~\cite{Ly20_PDdryFriction}; \item We present a Jacobi solver modified from existing work~\cite{Du21_DiffPD} and proves empirically its speedup in gradient computation with rich contacts in cloth simulation; \item we evaluate the efficacy of our simulator in various applications, including system identification, trajectory optimization, assisted dressing, and real-to-sim transfer. \end{enumerate}
+To summarize, our work contributes the following: \begin{itemize} \item We present a novel differentiable cloth simulator with dry frictional contact and an iterative solver for speeding up its gradient computation. \item We evaluate the source of non-differentiability in the dry frictional contact model and discuss the usefulness of gradients in differentiable, contact-rich cloth simulation. \item We show the efficacy of our simulator in various applications, including system identification, trajectory optimization for assisted dressing, closed-loop control, inverse design, and real-to-sim transfer. \end{itemize}